 Memories show up too—mostly painful ones—as if here in this out-of-time-space where the silence is punctuated by crickets and wind and many birds’ opinions, here I can piece together my past without the usual danger of being destroyed by it.
 I wake from a voluptuous nap in a hammock, an open book still dangling from my hand, and it is as if I just now told my lover that he would not be coming to Maine rather than five years ago this month.

 He and I had fallen in love a long time before then, but it was only that summer that we began to weave our lives together.
-He’d left someone else—a woman with whom his financial and creative livelihood was murkily entwined—but that separation was revealing itself as something he could not quite manage.
+He’d left someone else, but it was becoming clear his financial and creative livelihood was murkily entwined with his former lover, a Silicone Valley one-percenter who knew exactly when to write a check.
 I was hopeful, though this hope was already curdling in my chest, making me quick-to-draw and gun-shy all at once.
 All in all, it had been a rough, exciting summer, a time when my heart always seemed to be beating too fast.

 At first it was great fun—I’d forgotten how much I’d liked sports when I was younger—then I landed funny from a jump shot and knew I’d sprained my ankle.
-I insisted I was fine–went on to be a charming lunch date even, one who graciously, gratefully received his sexy mea-culpas.
+I insisted I was fine–acted the charming lunch date who graciously, gratefully received his sexy mea-culpas.
 The ankle did not really begin to really blow up until he’d disappeared into the fortress in which he still lived with 2E, as I thought of his other lady.
-With the particular bravado of sensitive mid-century kids, I just iced it and went to bed.
+With the particular bravado of sensitive mid-20th century kids, I simply iced it and went to bed.
 In the morning, I convinced myself it was only a bone bruise and went to fetch groceries.
 I bought such hopeful things, things I would never eat but knew he would appreciate my having, tamari almonds and soy milk and even tempeh.

 It makes me wince remembering the contents of those bags.